Mo. Code Regs. tit. 13 § 70-15.220

 3. Redistribution payments to hospitals that have a total shortfall must occur after the recoupment of hospital DSH liabilities.
 However, total industry redistribution payments may not exceed total industry recoupments collected to date;

 4. If the amount of DSH payments to be recouped as a result of the final DSH adjustment is more than can be redistributed, the entire amount in excess of the amount able to be redistributed will be recouped and the federal share will be returned to the federal government.
-The state share of the final DSH recoupments that has not been redistributed to hospitals with DSH shortfalls may be used to make a hospital upper payment limit payment and/or a state-only Quality Improvement payment to all non-DMH hospitals.
-The state-only Quality Improvement payment will be paid proportionally to non-DMH hospitals based on the number of hospital staffed beds to total staffed beds for the same state fiscal year the final DSH adjustment relates to.
-Staffed beds are reported on the Missouri Annual Licensing Survey which is mandated by the Department of Health and Senior Services in accordance with 19 CSR 10-33.030; and
+The state share of the final DSH recoupments that has not been redistributed to hospitals with DSH shortfalls may be used to make a hospital upper payment limit payment and/or a state-only quality improvement payment to all non-DMH hospitals.
+The state-only quality improvement payment will be paid proportionally to non-DMH hospitals based on the number of hospital staffed beds to total staffed beds for the same state fiscal year the final DSH adjustment relates to.
+Staffed beds are reported on the Missouri Annual Licensing Survey which is mandated by the Department of Health and Senior Services in accordance with 19 CSR 10-33.030;

 5. If the Medicaid program's original interim DSH payments did not fully expend the federal DSH allotment for any plan year, the remaining DSH allotment may be paid to hospitals that are under their hospital-specific DSH limit as determined from the annual independent DSH audit.
-These payments will occur proportionally based on each hospital's shortfall to the total shortfall, not to exceed each hospital's hospital-specific DSH limit less OOS DSH payments.
+These payments will occur proportionally based on each hospital's shortfall to the total shortfall, not to exceed each hospital's hospital-specific DSH limit less OOS DSH payments;

 (6) Record Retention.